 Ford USA and CATL China

-Ford Motor Co USA and CATL China are reportedly planning to build an EV battery plant in Michigan, United States.
+Ford Motor Co USA and CATL China are reportedly planning to build an EV Battery Plant in USA.
 Ford is a Global automaker whereas Contemporary Amperex Technology-CATL is World’s Top EV Battery Maker.
 Ford has plans to announce a new $3.5 billion battery plant in partnership with China’s CATL.

 The CATL is a manufacturer of lithium-iron phosphate batteries for EVs, including the Mustang Mach-E. Michigan is expected to offer $1 billion in incentives to the automaker as the manufacturing facility is likely to produce 2,500 jobs.
 The EV battery manufacturing project is part of efforts by Ford to comply with the rules under the Inflation Reduction Act (IRA) as set by the Biden administration.
 The Act lets EVs assembled in North America get a $7,500 tax credit.